The Best Beaches Near Philadelphia to Cool Off

 Rehoboth Beach is one of the best beaches around

 So you’re looking for amazing food?
 Look no further.
-Rehoboth Beach in Delaware has so much to choose from, they offer an Eating Rehoboth food tour.
-Complete a day of taste testing by lounging on the clean sands or going for a walk on the mile-long boardwalk.
+Rehoboth Beach in Delaware has so much to choose from that they offer an Eating Rehoboth food tour.
+Complete a day of taste testing by lounging on the sand or going for a walk on the mile-long boardwalk.

 If none of that sounds appealing, race your friends at the Midway Speedway Park race track, peruse the local offerings at the Rehoboth Farmers Market, or check out other fun Rehoboth Beach attractions.
 Or do nothing at all by lounging on one of the best beaches in Delaware!